-During 2023, a deferred tax liability was recognised under FRS 101 primarily due to capital gains made during the year.
-The deferred tax liability ("DTL") in the Solvency II balance sheet represents additional tax due from future surplus emerging on the Solvency II basis over the run-off of the business.
+During 2024, a deferred tax liability was recognised under IFRS primarily due to capital gains made during the year.
+The deferred tax liability ("DTL") in the solvency balance sheet represents additional tax due from future surplus emerging on solvency basis over the run-off of the business.

-This is calculated by computing the tax impact of the items bridging between FRS 101 net assets and Solvency II net assets and then applying this impact to the DTL as reported in the financial statements.
+This is calculated by computing the tax impact of the items bridging between IFRS net assets and net assets for solvency purposes and then applying this impact to the DTL as reported in the financial statements.

-Material items that need to be allowed for or removed in stepping between FRS 101 and Solvency II are:
+Material items that need to be allowed for or removed in stepping between the IFRS and the solvency basis are:

-- removal of the DTL on the FRS 101 contract cost; - the recognition of a DTL on future profits on the Solvency II basis which is not relevant on the FRS 101 basis; and - the recognition of deferred tax asset ("DTA") on the risk margin since this is a Solvency II requirement and not relevant for FRS 101.
+- removal of the DTL on the IFRS contract cost; - the recognition of a DTL on future profits for solvency purposes which is not relevant on the IFRS basis; and - the recognition of deferred tax asset ("DTA") on the risk margin since this is a solvency-specific requirement and not relevant for IFRS